 Before we reveal our 3 insights into how recruiters read resumes for consulting, let’s set the stage with a quick review of our part 1 post on the subject – How management consultants read resumes – and the secrets behind landing an interview.

-For each applicant, the Deloitte resume consulting review team is looking for key areas —
+For each applicant, the resume consulting review team is looking for key areas —

 Academic success: good signs include high GPA, high standardized test scores (especially math, but all scores above 700 is a good barometer), and challenging courses of study (e.g., multiple majors, technical degrees, etc.) with good grades in those classes.

-Work experience: good signs include brand-name companies, jobs where you took initiative and demonstrated impact, and breadth and depth of work experience.
+Work experience: good signs include brand-name companies, jobs where you took initiative and demonstrated impact, analytical skills applied, and breadth and depth of work experience.

 Leadership and entrepreneurship: good signs include founding companies and campus groups, and experience leading teams.

-Before you make it to the Deloitte resume review panel, however, you’ve got to get past the Deloitte recruiting staff.
+For MBB, you just go straight to the panel.
+For Deloitte, however, before you make it to the resume review panel, you’ve got to get past the Deloitte recruiting staff.
 Recruiters are your first line of resistance, and they are especially active at guarding the gates of Deloitte.
 What are they looking for?
 How are they evaluating your resume?
 What determines whether they “pass” on you or forward your resume to the consulting review team?

-Besides the standard set of elements your resume must have for MBB firms – a GPA of at least 3.5, a degree from a target school, high standardized test scores, etc. – there are 3 things recruiters are looking for in a consulting resume —
+Besides the standard set of elements your resume must have for top consulting firms – a GPA of at least 3.5, a degree from a target school, high standardized test scores, etc. – there are 3 things resume reviewers are looking for in a consulting resume.

 A polished presentation is an absolute must if you want to make it to the interview consideration round.
 A top consulting firm charges $1.5-2M for 12 week’s work – to anyone, a very large sum – so showing you have an acute attention to detail is crucial.
 If you can’t hack it with a simple resume, do you think they’re going to trust you to create a consulting final presentation or financial model predicting the future for a Fortune 100 CEO?